-Most of the posts I write on bid protests are written from the protester’s point of view.
-Recently, however, I was asked by a contract awardee whether he should intervene in a protest challenging his award.
+Most of the posts we write on bid protests are written from the protester’s point of view.
+Recently, however, we were asked by a contract awardee whether he should intervene in a protest challenging his award.
 The short answer to awardees in that situation is “Yes, if keeping the contract is important to you.”

 When your award is being challenged, you basically have three options: (1) do nothing and hope for the best; (2) intervene in the protest and represent yourself; or (3) intervene in the protest and hire bid protest counsel to represent you.